 Councillors meet regularly to agree policies and make all important decisions.
 Some decisions can only be made at a meeting of the Town Council ( for example, setting the Town Council’s share of the Council Tax, known as “the precept”).
 Others decisions can be made by committees.
 Day-to-day decisions are usually made by the Town Clerk and other Council staff.
-The detailed rules are set out in the Council’s Scheme of Delegation.

 The Town Council meets once every month except in August.
 The Town Mayor chairs these meetings and all 14 councillors are summoned to attend them.
 These meetings are usually held on the last Wednesday of each month and start at 7pm.
 In addition to making decisions at these meetings, Councillors receive a variety of reports including those from its Representatives on Outside Bodies.Town Council Meetings